joyent/conch-api/docs/modules/Conch::Controller::Relay.md

 ## list

-If the user is a system admin, retrieve a list of all active relays in the database
+If the user is a system admin, retrieve a list of all active relays in the database.
+Requires the user to be a system admin.

 Response uses the Relays json schema.